Coronavirus – Help for business (Updated 28 April 2020)

 Businesses in the retail, hospitality and leisure will benefit from a 12-month holiday from business rates from April 2020.
 Nursery care providers on Ofsted’s Early Years Register or premises used wholly or mainly for the provision of the Early Years Foundation Stage are also eligible for relief from business rates for 12 months.
 If your business is eligible for the 12 month payment holiday, your business rates bill will automatically be recalculated by the local authority in the coming weeks.
 There is no need to make a claim.

-A £25,000 grant will also be made to businesses operating from smaller premises in these sectors, where the rateable value is between £15,000 and £51,000.
+A £25,000 grant is also available to businesses operating from smaller premises in the retail, hospitality and leisure sectors, where the rateable value is between £15,000 and £51,000.
 The grant applies only to businesses in England, and covers properties occupied as shops, restaurants, cafes, bars, pubs, cinemas, live music venues as well as hotels and guesthouses.
 Other properties used as a place of assembly or leisure may also qualify.
-Local authorities are writing to businesses eligible for the £25,000 grant.
+Local authorities are writing to businesses eligible for the £25,000 grant inviting them to app.

 Small Business Rate Relief

 Many small businesses are able to benefit from small business rate relief (SBRR).
 The relief applies where your business property’s rateable value is below £15,000, and provides 100% relief for properties with a rateable value below £12,000, and tapered relief where the rateable value falls between £15,000 and £12,000.
 Businesses eligible for SBRR will be able to obtain a one-off grant of £10,000 from their local authorities.
-There is no need to make a claim; the local authority will get in touch with all businesses eligible for the grant.
+There is no need to make a claim.
+Local authorities have now started to get in touch with eligible businesses inviting applications for this grant.

-A separate scheme agreed with the Bank of England will offer new lending facilities to larger businesses.
-The Covid-19 Corporate Financing Facility will purchase debt issued by larger businesses who make ‘a material contribution to the UK economy’.
-The scheme will be available from Monday 23 March 2020.
-Further details on how to access the scheme are currently awaited.
+A separate scheme agreed with the Bank of England offers new lending facilities to the largest businesses.
+The Covid-19 Corporate Financing Facility will purchase debt issued by businesses who make ‘a material contribution to the UK economy’.
+Applications under the scheme are now open, and further information is available from the Bank of England.

 Businesses are advised to check the precise wording of their insurance policies, as cover will vary significantly.